AustinAres2007/AustinAres2007/README.md

-- Check discord if you want to get in contact with me
+- Check discord if you want to get in contact with me (navidrohim)
-- Austin Ares#0001